RanaTayyab/ETL-Python-Pandas/README.md

 # ETL-Python-Pandas
+Download the File and run in any Browser like Chrome or Firefox.
 HTML File is downloaded from Jupyter Notebook
 Run HTML on Browser and can easily see the Python Scripts and Pandas used for ETL.
 Whole ETL Process was done in Python using Pandas library and major